 The Center for Disease Control reports, "HPV infections are so common that nearly all men and women will get at least one type of HPV as some point in their lives."
 While not all kinds of HPV are linked to cancer, nor are they even symptomatic, the possibility of HPV and cancer risk is a danger of anal sex that needs to be discussed.

 "Even though [HPV] usually goes away on its on, in some cases it does cause cancer," Dr. Jill McDevitt, CalExotics resident sexologist and sexuality educator, tells Bustle.
 "HPV is considered the main cause of anal cancers."

 While Dr. McDevitt points out that pap smears, cervical screening for the presence of possible pre-cancerous and cancerous cells aren't just well-known but routine, the case is not the same for anal pap smears.

 "Anal paps also exist," Dr. McDevitt says.
 "But there are currently no national guidelines for routine screenings, to my knowledge."

 You can still request an anal pap from your health care provider if you're concerned about contracting a cancer-linked strain of HPV.
 Sometimes we have to be our own advocate when it comes to our health.

 4. Infections Are More Prevalent With Anal Sex

 Let’s not beat around the bush: The anus is a direct path to the bowels.
 Bowels are, of course, home to poop.
-Poop is a waste product that's bursting at the seams with bacteria and other not so fun stuff.
-What this means is that if you go from anal to vaginal sex, without properly washing up in between, the partner with the vagina could end up getting a UTI, as well as other possible unpleasant infections.
+Poop is a waste product that's bursting at the seams with bacteria and other not so fun stuff — but still stuff that needs to exist, as it serves a purpose.